-- existing housing programs to attempt to minimize secondary displacement in East Oakland, with programs such as: Housing rehabilitation programs; first-time home buyer programs; housing development programs to construct or rehabilitate affordable housing; programs to provide assistance to Oakland's homeless; and funds that assist non-profit service providers and housing developers to support Oakland residents in a variety of housing related activities. - LU Policy 3-56: Continue and consider expanding Rent Adjustment outreach to tenants, enforcement of Rent Adjustment regulations regarding rent increases, and Just Cause eviction regulations. - LU Policy 3-57: Ensure access to home improvement/blight reduction programs for existing small properties by exploring ways to preserve and expand funding to existing Residential Rehabilitation programs to provide funds for low- to moderate-income homebuyers - LU Policy 3-58: Review the Condominium Conversion Ordinance for possibilities to strengthen protections for renters, including a potential requirement for replacement rental units for conversions in buildings with 2-4 units.
+- LU Policy 3-56: The City will use all existing housing programs to attempt to minimize secondary displacement in East Oakland, with programs such as: Housing rehabilitation programs; first-time home buyer programs; housing development programs to construct or rehabilitate affordable housing; programs to provide assistance to Oakland's homeless; and funds that assist non-profit service providers and housing developers to support Oakland residents in a variety of housing related activities. - LU Policy 3-57: Continue and expand Rent Adjustment outreach to tenants and enforcement of Rent Adjustment regulations regarding rent increases and Just Cause eviction regulations. - LU Policy 3-58: Ensure access to home improvement/blight reduction programs for existing small properties by exploring ways to preserve and expand funding to existing Residential Rehabilitation programs to provide funds for low- to moderate-income homebuyers. - LU Policy 3-59: Review the Condominium Conversion Ordinance for possibilities to strengthen protections for renters, including a potential requirement for replacement rental units for conversions in buildings with 2-4 units.

-- LU Policy 3-59: Strengthen local relocation policies to ensure that any resident displaced as a result of a no-fault eviction, including building closure due to uninhabitable conditions, or publicly funded development activity, receives just compensation and comprehensive relocation assistance. - LU Policy 3-60: Continue to promote and fund the City's loan programs to assist with the rehabilitation of owner-occupied and rental housing for very low- and low-income households and assist senior citizen and disabled population with housing rehabilitation so that they may remain in their homes. - LU Policy 3-61: Expand opportunities for homeownership by low- to moderate-income homebuyers by seeking expanded funding for the First-Time Homebuyers Mortgage Assistance program, "sweat equity" housing programs (e.g. Habitat for Humanity), and Limited Housing Equity Cooperatives.
+- LU Policy 3-60: Strengthen local relocation policies to ensure that any resident displaced as a result of a no-fault eviction, including building closure due to uninhabitable conditions, or publicly funded development activity, receives just compensation and comprehensive relocation assistance. - LU Policy 3-61: Continue to promote and fund the City's loan programs to assist with the rehabilitation of owneroccupied and rental housing for very lowand low-income households and assist senior citizen and disabled population with housing rehabilitation so that they may remain in their homes. - LU Policy 3-62: Expand opportunities for homeownership by low- to moderateincome homebuyers by seeking expanded funding for the First-Time Homebuyers Mortgage Assistance program, "sweat equity" housing programs (e.g. Habitat for Humanity), and Limited Housing Equity Cooperatives. - LU Policy 3-63: Expand outreach to tenants regarding their rights under the City of Oakland's Tenant Protection Ordinance and other protections, and ensure effective enforcement of such policies.